 It is useful to juxtapose these types of delegations with one in which separating and insulating authority among the agencies seems both purposeful and functional.
-Consider "split enforcement" regimes where Congress divides different aspects of implementation and enforcement for the same program between two (or more) agencies, as when one agency makes standards and another adjudicates claims.46 A good illustration is the Occupational Safety and Health Act,47 which authorizes the Occupational Safety and Health Administration to establish workplace safety standards and enforce them through inspections while giving a separate body, the Occupational Safety and Health Review Commission, the power to hear claims against employers for violations of the standards.48 A similar split-enforcement model governs the administration of air transportation; the Federal Aviation Adminis analysis of the water resource management regime, see Freeman & Farber, supra note 2, at 839-40.
+Consider "split enforcement" regimes where Congress divides different aspects of implementation and enforcement for the same program between two (or more) agencies, as when one agency makes standards and another adjudicates claims.
+A good illustration is the Occupational Safety and Health Act, which authorizes the Occupational Safety and Health Administration to establish workplace safety standards and enforce them through inspections while giving a separate body, the Occupational Safety and Health Review Commission, the power to hear claims against employers for violations of the standards.
+A similar split-enforcement model governs the administration of air transportation; the Federal Aviation Adminsupply; and EPA, which is responsible for protecting the nation's water quality.
+For a detailed analysis of the water resource management regime, see Freeman & Farber, supra note 2, at 839-40.
 The combination of statutes under which these agencies operate requires the water system to do many things, but none of the agencies is responsible for accomplishing all of them.